Writing Sprint Timer

 for Fast Drafting

-Timed bursts of focused writing to hit your word count goals.
-Perfect for NaNoWriMo, first drafts, and breaking through creative blocks.
+Timed bursts of focused writing to hit word count goals.
+Perfect for first drafts, novel challenges, and breaking through creative blocks.

 What is a Writing Sprint?